 Where Can You Get Firewood Cheapest?

+Comparing the prices for firewood, the best place to get cheap firewood is somewhere local.
+As I mentioned earlier, larger order quantities make firewood cheaper.
 There are also some ways you can get a nice bundle of firewood without cost.
-I’ll show you some good “firewood sources” and mention the cheaper places you can get.
+I’ll share with you some good “firewood sources” and mention the cheaper places you can get.

 1. Cut Firewood Yourself

 Leaving aside the amount of work, cutting firewood yourself is a cheap way to get firewood.
 However, simply going into the forest and cutting down trees and chopping wood is not allowed.
 But you can contact the local forest ranger.
 It may be possible in your district to obtain a wood collection permit.
+Please note that you must have a chainsaw driver’s license to cut trees independently in a state forest.

 2. Look in Your Area